mayooear/gpt4-pdf-chatbot-langchain/README.md

 - `Console.log` the `env` variables and make sure they are exposed.
 - Make sure you're using the same versions of LangChain and Pinecone as this repo.
 - Check that you've created an `.env` file that contains your valid (and working) API keys, environment and index name.
-- If you change `modelName` in `OpenAIChat` note that the correct name of the alternative model is `gpt-3.5-turbo`
+- If you change `modelName` in `OpenAI`, make sure you have access to the api for the appropriate model.
-- Make sure you have access to `gpt-4` if you decide to use.
-Test your openAI keys outside the repo and make sure it works and that you have enough API credits.
+- Make sure you have enough OpenAI credits and a valid card on your billings account.
 - Check that you don't have multiple OPENAPI keys in your global environment.
 If you do, the local `env` file from the project will be overwritten by systems `env` variable.
-- Try to hard code your API keys into the `process.env` variables.
+- Try to hard code your API keys into the `process.env` variables if there are still issues.

 **Pinecone errors**